 Most empirical methods courses begin with the methods.
 They survey how each method works, and what assumptions each relies on.
 We will begin instead with the goal of causal inference, and discuss how to design research to come closer to that goal.
 The methods reflect the goal and are often adapted to the needs of a particular study.
 Some of the methods we will discuss are covered in PhD programs, but rarely in depth, and rarely with a focus on causal inference and on which methods to prefer for messy, real-world datasets with limited sample sizes.

-Each day will conclude with a Stata "workshop" where we will illustrate selected methods with real data and Stata code.
+Statistical software.
+We will use Stata, and will provide attendees with a temporary Stata12 license.
+Versions 10 and 11 should be fine for most purposes (but you may need to “downconvert” datasets.
+Each day will conclude with a Stata “workshop” where we will illustrate selected methods with real data and Stata code.
+Click here for more advice for Stata novices.

 Quantitative empirical researchers (faculty and graduate students) in social science, including law, political science, economics, many business-school areas (finance, accounting, management, marketing, etc), sociology, education, psychology, etc. – indeed anywhere that causal inference is important.